olepbr/it1901/mememedb/core/README.md

 ## Domain Layer

-The domain layer contains the classes and logic for managing the types of data handled by the application, more specifically users and their posts as well as the database class, which acts as the application's root element.
+The domain layer contains the classes and logic for managing the types of data handled by the application, more specifically users, posts and comments, as well as the database classes, the application's root element who are also responsible for communicating with the persistence layer.
-These classes are all located in the **[mememedb.core.datastructures](src/core/datastructures/README.md)** package.
+The structure classes are located in the **[mememedb.core.datastructures](src/core/datastructures/README.md)** package, and the database related classes are located in the **[mememedb.core.databases](src/core/databases/README.md)** package.

 ## Persistence Layer